Battle of Mozhaysk: Aftermath

 The fighting near Mozhaysk was not considered a failure by the Russian command.
-In the course of almost half a year of confrontation (the first half of 1618), Prince Wladyslaw's offensive was delayed, enabling the preparations for the defense of Moscow.
+In the course of almost half a year of confrontation (the first half of 1618), Prince Władysław's offensive was delayed, enabling the preparations for the defense of Moscow.
 The stubborn resistance of the Russian troops dispelled the illusions of the Polish prince about the possibility of resuming the Time of Troubles.
-On the side of "the lawful Tsar Wladyslaw", only the garrison of Dorogobuzh and several Cossack villages defected.
+On the side of "the lawful Tsar Władysław", only the garrison of Dorogobuzh and several Cossack villages defected.
 Rebellion against the Romanovs, which Polish invaders expected, did not happen.